syntactic sugar

 Unravelling assignment expressions

-As part of my series on Python's syntactic sugar, I initially skipped tackling conditional expressions because I made them more complicated than I needed to in my head. 😅 But there is some key
+As part of my series on Python's syntactic sugar, I initially skipped tackling assignment expressions because I made them more complicated than I needed to in my head. 😅 But there is

 © 2013 Brett Cannon